auth0/docs/articles/user-profile/user-data-storage.md

 #### Example: `user_metadata` for a Mobile Music Application

-We can let the user change their `displayName`, which is how they identify themselves to other users of the app and the name the user sees upon logging in.
+We can let the user change their `displayName`, which is the name the user sees upon logging in and is displayed to other users of the app.

 To display the user's chosen identifier whenever they log in, we use a rule to get the `user.user_metadata` value.